AlyssonM/Matblockpy/README.md

 # MATLAB-Blockchain integration with Python (matpower case study)

+This project integrates MATLAB with blockchain technology using Python, with a focus on power system simulations through MATPOWER as a case study.
+The project demonstrates how MATLAB can interact with Python to leverage blockchain functionalities, enhancing the capabilities of power system analysis and optimization.

 ## Requirements

 The Python versions used must be compatible with your [MATLAB Product](https://www.mathworks.com/support/requirements/python-compatibility.html).